SJGowen/CommandCalculator/README.md

   3. Division / Remainder % and Multiplcation *
   4. Addition + and Subtraction -

-If the equation contains multiple operators they are acted on in the order from top to bottom.
-If they are shown in the same bullet point they are acted on in a left to right of the equation order.
+If the equation contains multiple operators they are acted on in the order from top to bottom of the list.
+If they are shown in the same bullet point they are acted on in a left to right sequence of the order that they appear in the equation.

 This is an example of how you would use CommandCalculator or Calculator.cs